facebook/react-native-website/docs/native-components-ios.md

 Native views are created and manipulated by subclasses of `RCTViewManager`.
 These subclasses are similar in function to view controllers, but are essentially singletons - only one instance of each is created by the bridge.
 They expose native views to the `RCTUIManager`, which delegates back to them to set and update the properties of the views as necessary.
 The `RCTViewManager`s are also typically the delegates for the views, sending events back to JavaScript via the bridge.

-To exposing a view you can:
+To expose a view you can:

 - Subclass `RCTViewManager` to create a manager for your component.
 - Add the `RCT_EXPORT_MODULE()` marker macro.